core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The Client and Server use the parameters above to establish an OSCORE Security Context, as per Section 3.2.1 of {{RFC8613}}.

-From then on, the Client and Server MUST be able to retrieve the OSCORE protocol state using its chosen connection identifier, and optionally other information such as the 5-tuple.
+From then on, the Client and Server MUST be able to retrieve the OSCORE protocol state using its chosen connection identifier, and optionally other information such as the 5-tuple, i.e., the tuple (source IP address, source port, destination IP address, destination port, transport protocol).

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}